lericson/pylibmc/docs/reference.rst

    .. method:: touch(key, time) -> touched

-      Touch a given *key* and increase it's expiry time by *time* seconds.
+      Touch a given *key* and set its expiry time to *time* seconds.

       :param key: Key to touch
       :param time: Number of seconds until the key expires.

-      Returns ``True`` if the key was successfully touched. ``False`` if the key did not exist.
+      Returns ``True`` if the key was successfully touched. ``False`` if the key did not exist (so touching is not possible.)

    ..
 Utilities